pjungwir/pgcon-2023-talk-exec-phase/slides.md

 Notes:

-- A virtual TupleTableSlot doesn't own its own tuple memory.
-- The Datum and isnull arrays are the authoritative data.
-- Using these can prevent copying between plan nodes.
-- We use these to store the new rows for "leftovers" untouched by the `FOR PORTION OF`.
+- Okay so we've got our tuple table slots, and here is our code again that actually does something with them.
+- Here (highlight) we pull out the old version of the row.
+  This should just hand us back the reference, but if we said `true` instead of `false` it would materialize the tuple which guarantees the slot "owns" the tuple, basically by making its own copy.
+  We're about to copy it anyway, so we don't need that.
-- Here (highlight) we take the old version of the row and copy it into our virtual tuple.
+- Here (highlight) we copy it into our virtual tuple.
+  - This sets the Datum/isnull arrays.
+  - But if some Datums are pass-by-reference, they still point back into the HeapTuple.
-- Then (highlight) we compute the new start/end times and mark the tuple as "ready".
+- Then (highlight) we compute the new start/end times.
+  - This is going to put a different range into our Datum array.
+    - Or if we've got a PERIOD, it will update the Datums for the start/end columns.
-  - `ExecMaterializeSlot` basically marks the tuple as "ready".
+  - And last (highlight) `ExecMaterializeSlot` makes the tuple "ready".
-  - TODO: no!
-For other tuple types is copies the data into the Datum and isnull arrays.
+    For a virtual slot, it looks at all the Datums, and whichever are pass-by-reference, it copies them into the slot's memory context.
+  - So now we've got our own tuple that isn't pointing into someone else's space.
-- And then we can ask this tuple to be inserted.
+- And that means we can insert it.

-# TODO
+# Thank You!

-ExecInitNullTupleSlot
-ExecInitResultTupleSlotTL
-ExecInitExtraTupleSlot
-MakeSingleTupleTableSlot
-MakeTupleTableSlot
+Notes:

+- Okay, that's the end of our journey.
+  Thank you for listening.
+Here are some references (highlight).